jfpatrick/pyqt-tutorial/docs/source/index.rst

 Quick Test
 ==========

-If you have no idea what an ``__init__.py`` file does, please follow a good Python tutorial first (LINKS HERE).
+If you have no idea what an ``__init__.py`` file does, please follow a good Python tutorial first.

 If you know that, but you have no idea what a ``myform.ui`` file might be, then you might want to follow a PyQt tutorial first.
+It is not necessary to undestand this tutorial, but helps greatly.
 You can find some links below the Table of Contents.

 ..
 Example Video